 The family can expect to experience many mixed feelings.
 The love they have for their relative gives them the wish to do everything they can to make this time special.
-Sometimes and some days it can be very hard to do that, no matter how much they want to.
-The family has shared feelings of pain and joy together in life, and it can cause stress to hide the sadness and anger of approaching death
+Sometimes and some days it can be sery hard to do that, no matter how much they want to.
+The family has shared feelings of pain and joy together in life, and it can cause stress to hide the sadness and anger of approaching death.

 At times, people may find themselves, in the privacy of their own minds, rehearsing the death of a dying person as a way of anticipating it.
 This is not unusual or inappropriate.
 It is an attempt to cope with the approaching death of the patient.
-This, nevertheless, should not inhibit encouragement and sustenance of the patient.
+This, nevertheless, should not inhibit encouragement and sustenance of the patient be handled forthrightly, but with a minimum of agitation and with great discretion.